Uniqueness of positive solutions for finsler p-Laplacian equations with polynomial non-linearity: Introduction

 We start with the Lane-Emden equation

-For the sublinear case $0<p<1$, Brezis and Oswald deduced the uniqueness of positive solutions to equation $(\ref{eq0001})$ without any regularity assumption on $\Omega$, see \cite{brezis1986uniqueness}.
+For the sublinear case $0<p<1$, Brezis and Oswald deduced the uniqueness of positive solutions to equation $(\ref{eq0001})$ in \cite{brezis1986uniqueness}.
+We also refer to a recent work \cite{BPZ2022uniqueness} for the same result without any regularity assumption on $\Omega$.
 For the superlinear case $1<p<\frac{N+2}{N-2}$, there are more complicated results.
-When $\Omega$ is a ball, Gidas, Ni and Nirenberg inferred that the solution to $(\ref{eq0001})$ is radially symmetric in \cite{gidas1979radial} and so the uniqueness result follows by ordinary differential equations arguments.
-In \cite{zou1994uniqueness}, Zou proved that the problem $(\ref{eq0001})$ has exactly one solution if $\Omega$ is close to a ball in the sense of Hausdroff distance.
-Grossi used Zou' method to obtain the uniqueness result on convex symmetry domain when $p$ is close to $\frac{N+2}{N-2}$, see \cite{grossi2000uniqueness}.
-For $N=2$, Lin derived the uniqueness of the least energy solutions to $(\ref{eq0001})$ for planar convex domain (see \cite{lin1994uniqueness}) and the least energy assumption on the solutions can be removed if $p$ is sufficiently large (see \cite{de2019morse}).
+When $\Omega$ is a ball, Gidas, Ni and Nirenberg inferred that the problem $(\ref{eq0001})$ has exactly one radially symmetric solution in \cite{gidas1979radial}.
+The uniqueness result holds true if $\Omega$ is close to a ball in the sense of Hausdorff distance, see \cite{zou1994uniqueness}.
+For dimension $N=2$, Lin derived the uniqueness of least energy solutions to $(\ref{eq0001})$ for planar convex domain in \cite{lin1994uniqueness} and the least energy assumption can be removed if $p$ is sufficiently large, see \cite{de2019morse}.
+However, there are also examples that uniqueness is not correct.
+In \cite{Li1990multiple}, Li showed the existence of many nonradial positive solutions in an annulus of $\mathbb{R}^N$.
+Another fundamental counter-example is given by Dancer in \cite{Dancer1988multiple}, where $\Omega$ is an approximation to a finite union of disjoint balls.